department-of-veterans-affairs/caseflow/README.md

     foreman start

-Or to run the rails server and frontend webpack server separately:
+If you want to run the Rails server and frontend webpack server separately, look at the `Procfile` to figure out what commands to run.

-    REACT_ON_RAILS_ENV=hot bundle exec rails s

-    cd client && nvm use && yarn run dev

-You can access the site at [http://localhost:3000](http://localhost:3000), which takes you to the help page.
+You can access the site at [http://localhost:3000/test/users](http://localhost:3000/test/users).

 ## Roles